-It should come as no surprise to anyone that a dog might eat a cigarette butt, or any other kind of tobacco product for that matter.
+It should come as no surprise to anyone that a dog might eat a cigarette butt — or some other kind of tobacco product.

-Dogs might find them tasty, since many tobacco products smell like food!
+Dogs might find them appealing — because many tobacco products smell like food:

 - Cigarettes have flavors such as mint, for example.